 The Property Appraiser, as established by Article VIII of the Constitution of the State of Florida, is an elected official of Columbia County, Florida (the "County").
 Although the Property Appraiser's Office is operationally autonomous from the County, it does not hold sufficient corporate powers of its own to be considered a legally separate entity for financial reporting purposes.
-Therefore, the Property Appraiser is reported as a part of the primary government of the County.
-The Property Appraiser's financial statements do not purport to reflect the financial position or the results of operations of the County, taken as a whole.
+Therefore, the Property Appraiser's financial statements do not purport to reflect the financial position or the results of operations of the County, taken as a whole.